philipvella/getFonts/README.md

 ## Routes

-The following routes are available in the `fetchfonts` project:
+The following routes are available in the `getFonts` project:

 - **GET /load-font**: Fetches and serves the font file.

 ## Dependencies

-The `fetchfonts` project relies on the following dependencies:
+The `getFonts` project relies on the following dependencies:

 - [Express](https://www.npmjs.com/package/express): Fast, unopinionated, minimalist web framework for Node.js.
 - [Axios](https://www.npmjs.com/package/axios): Promise-based HTTP client for the browser and Node.js.